DJ-Greenwood/CognitiveInsight/README.md

 Insight™ is our cryptographic audit framework that applies **selective, on-demand proof generation** to the compliance challenge:

 - **On-Demand Proof Generation** – Audit evidence is created only when needed, without sacrificing integrity.
-- **Merkle-Tree Anchoring** – Verifies that data hasn't been altered — even across millions of events.
+- **Provenance-Chain Anchoring** – Verifies that data hasn't been altered — even across millions of events.
 - **Trigger-Based Materialization** – Switches from lazy to eager logging instantly when a compliance event occurs.
 - **Zero-Knowledge Encryption** – Protects sensitive data while still enabling verification.